-- A. In the event the Chair is unable to attend a CALAFCO conference or meeting in which a designated Voting Delegate is required, the Vice Chair shall serve as the Commission's Voting Delegate, and the Immediate Past Chair shall serve as the Alternate Voting Delegate at the CALAFCO conference or meeting. - B. In the event that both the Chair and the Vice Chair are unable to attend a CALAFCO conference or meeting in which a designated Voting Delegate is required, the Immediate Past Chair shall serve as the Commission's Voting Delegate and the Commission shall appoint one Commissioner to serve as an Alternate Voting Delegate prior to the scheduled date of the CALAFCO conference or meeting.
+A. In the event the Chair is unable to attend a CALAFCO conference or meeting in which a designated Voting Delegate is required, the Vice Chair shall serve as the Commission's Voting Delegate, and the Immediate Past Chair shall serve as the Alternate Voting Delegate at the meeting in which a designated Voting Delegate is required, the Immediate Past Chair shall serve as the Commission's Voting Delegate and the Commission shall appoint one Commissioner to serve as an Alternate Voting Delegate prior to the scheduled date of the CALAFCO conference or meeting.